sighupio/distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

 The AMI type defines the AMI to use for `eks-managed` and `self-managed` type of Node Pools.
 Only Amazon Linux based AMIs are supported.
+For Kubernetes versions 1.33 and later, EKS will not provide pre-built optimized Amazon Linux 2 (alinux2).
+Only Amazon Linux 2023 (alinux2023) images are supported.
 It can't be set at the same time than `ami.id` and `ami.owner`.

 ### Constraints